Skip to main content

 1. CRITICAL (Always include):

-- Current task description
+- Current task description and intent/constraints

-- CLAUDE.md relevant sections
+- Relevant CLAUDE.md / AGENTS.md sections

 - Files being directly modified

-2. HIGH (Include when space allows):
+2. HIGH (Include when relevant):

 - Related files and dependencies